13 Scrum Master Interview Questions and Answers

 How would you prepare people to accept the Scrum process?

-Any project team will make mistakes—details might be overlooked, communication might go awry, or things simply might not go according to plan.
-Interviewers will expect—or even prefer—to see that you’ve dealt with mistakes in the past, rather than pretending they didn’t happen.
-Part of being a project manager or Scrum master is knowing how to deal with mistakes and still complete a project successfully when they happen.
+Any project team will make mistakes—details might be overlooked, communication might go awry or things simply might not go according to plan.
+Interviewers will expect—or even prefer—to see that you have dealt with mistakes in the past.
+Part of being a project manager or Scrum Master is knowing how to deal with them and still complete a project successfully when they happen.

 What sorts of tools or systems do you use to make sure communication goes smoothly?
 What preventative measures do you take to minimise errors?